Peru • UNESCO World Heritage Site

 Living Heritage and Wildlife Integration

-The Historic Sanctuary of Machu Picchu protects an extraordinary ecosystem spanning 24 different habitats from 1,900 to over 6,000 metres elevation.
-This biodiversity hotspot harbours 444 bird species including the endangered highland quetzal and cock-of-the-rock, Peru's national bird.
+The Historic Sanctuary of Machu Picchu protects an extraordinary ecosystem spanning 24 different habitats from 1,900 to over 6,000 meters elevation.
+This biodiversity hotspot harbors 444 bird species including the highland quetzal and cock-of-the-rock, Peru's national bird.
 The sanctuary supports 75 mammal species, notably the vulnerable Andean bear (ukumari), alongside 377 butterfly species and 423 orchid varieties including rare endemic species.
 Visitors regularly encounter llamas and vicuñas grazing among ancient ruins, demonstrating the remarkable integration of wildlife with archaeological heritage.
 This natural sanctuary shows how the Incas selected locations of profound ecological importance.

 Historical Context